-7.2.12 The Tribunal shall have the power:

-- (a) to obtain and receive additional evidence during a hearing, including evidence from third-party experts; - (b) to adjourn any hearing at any time if it considers it advisable to clarify any facts in dispute or to review new information that may be presented; and - (c) to demand the production of information and documentation deemed necessary to arrive at a satisfactory decision, and may adjourn a hearing to give time for such to be provided. - 7.2.13 The appeal shall be conducted as a rehearing. - 7.2.14 The Tribunal shall have regard to the decision of the Disciplinary Tribunal but shall not regard it as being presumptively correct nor bound by any of its findings.
+- 7.2.12 The Tribunal shall have the power: - (a) to obtain and receive additional evidence during a hearing, including evidence from third-party experts; - (b) to adjourn any hearing at any time if it considers it advisable to clarify any facts in dispute or to review new information that may be presented; and - (c) to demand the production of information and documentation deemed necessary to arrive at a satisfactory decision, and may adjourn a hearing to give time for such to be provided. - 7.2.13 The appeal must be based on the grounds in 108B of the Constitution. - 7.2.14 The Tribunal shall have regard to the decision of the Disciplinary Tribunal but shall not regard it as being presumptively correct nor bound by any of its findings.